 You don’t need to be a lawyer to make a decision on your legal formation.
-When starting or growing your business, it’s important you understand the difference between DBA, LLC, and Corporation.
+When starting or growing your business, it’s important you understand the difference between DBA, Sole Proprietorship, LLC, and Corporation.
 Picking the right structure for your business will allow you to manage three important elements: liability, taxes, and complexity.

 But, wait!
 Before we delve into taxes, what of the DBA, you ask?
+What is it exactly?
 DBA is an acronym for, “Doing Business As” and refers to there being a difference between the legal name of the business and the name by which it operates day-to-day – the name by which you may know the company.
 Some states do require businesses to register the DBA name before they can begin using it, such as California and Florida.

 A DBA is not a legal structure, but rather a way to allow a sole proprietorship to have a business name without having to file an LLC or Corporation.
 While simple and inexpensive, it comes with the same risk as being a sole proprietorship or general partnership.

 Now, let’s review in detail each of the legal formations you can choose for your business: Sole Proprietorship, Corporation, and LLC.

 Again, a DBA is a title asigned to sole proprietorships.
 Sole proprietorships have only one owner and they are the simplest way by which to operate a business.
 If you are self-employed, or, as previously mentioned, not yet determined a business structure, then this is your default.